saswatms/saswatms-blog/content/posts/the-end/the-end.md

 ## Leave the things behind

-As a way to go through your minds current state you need to pass some shit away from your mind and heart.
+As a way to go through your mind’s current state, you need to pass some shit away from your mind and heart. *Declutter.*
-*declutter*

 ## What will come next?

-Nobody know as of now.
+Nobody knows as of now.
 I am up for writing showing anything.
-So grab a popcorn without caramelized else you'll have to pay tax.
+So grab a popcorn without caramelization, else you’ll have to pay tax.

 So it seems I'll keep it short and **good bye, amigo**.

-But at the same time I think I need to give you at least 1 minute of read time, else how you will engage in future posts?
+But at the same time, I think I need to give you at least 1 minute of read time; else, how will you engage in future posts?

 Hmm.
 So the story begins when I was struggling to survive academically.
-It was very hot may at *DTU*.
+It was very hot May at **DTU**.
 The college of a kind.

-It never had any good place in my heart. like an trauma till the day.
+It never had any good place in my heart, like a trauma till the day.

-I took rickshaw from metro checked the phone, class was cancelled.
+I took a rickshaw from the metro, checked the phone, and class was cancelled.

-Oh we've got our 1 minute mark.
+Oh, we’ve got our 1-minute mark.

 ---
 Final *good bye*